ericmjonas/circuitdata/README.md

 Connectomics Data Sets
 ========================

-The purpose of this archive is to provide canonical, cleaned-up, properly normalized versions of various connectomics datasets.
+The purpose of this archive is to provide canonical, cleaned-up, properly normalized versions of various "computing systems" datasets.
 All files are provided in SQLite format.
-This arose due to the difficulty of getting both clean data and metadata when working with these data sets.
+This arose due to the difficulty of getting both clean data and metadata when working with these data sets -- dear scientists, please stop releasing zip files of crappy excel spreadsheets.

 Included are the preprocessing scripts and the resulting database, but NOT the original data from which the data was derived (which